VaradBelwalkar/helpful-tutorials/gpg/keyserver.md

-When you upload your key to any keyserver, that keyserver sends an email to the email associated with the publickey
-and only when that email is authorized by the email holder, that key becomes available to others to see and search and download on basis oc email search
-the email typically includes a link which you need to click on in order to authorize that key and let it be publically available
-This minimises the risk of anyone putting publickey on the name of anyone pretending to be someone on the internet
-so you can't just put your publickey with email of other organisation and hope to man-in-the-middle in organization's communication
+##Key Distribution
+The process of making your key publicly available on a keyserver is coupled with an important security measure - email authorization.
+Upon upload, the keyserver sends an email to the associated address with a link for authorization.
+Clicking on this link is mandatory for the key to be accessible to others for search and download, primarily based on email search.

+This approach not only ensures the legitimacy of key ownership but also safeguards against attempts to manipulate key distribution for malicious purposes.
+The email authorization step adds an extra layer of protection, making the key distribution process more resilient against potential threats.